-- 2.8.2 The City shall work co-operatively with the Conservation Authorities, stakeholders, and other agencies to prepare and implement watershed plans, sub-watershed plans, and master drainage plans. - 2.8.3 The City shall consider the Great Lakes Strategy, the targets and goals of the Great Lakes Protection Act, 2015, and any applicable Great Lakes agreements as part of watershed planning and coastal or waterfront planning initiatives.
-(OPA 167) - 2.8.4 All applications for development shall conform to the recommendations in a secondary plan as it pertains to sub-watershed plan requirements.
+- 2.8.2 The City shall work co-operatively with the Conservation Authorities, stakeholders, and other agencies to prepare and implement watershed plans, sub-watershed plans, and master drainage plans. - 2.8.3 All applications for development shall conform to the recommendations in a secondary plan as it pertains to sub-watershed plan requirements.